bitcoin-api/bitcoin-api-full-stack/README.md

 For the SNS topic you've just created, attach your `bitcoin_api_eService_handleAuxiliaryEmailCase_staging` or  `bitcoin_api_eService_handleAuxiliaryEmailCase` Lambda function as a subscriber.

 Now, back in your [AWS SES browser console](https://console.aws.amazon.com/ses/home), go to your email's or your domain's settings.
 In the settings, go to the notifications section and click "Edit configuration".
 In the "SNS Topic Configuration" settings, for `Bounces` and `Complaints`, choose `bitcoin_api_auxiliaryEmailCaseEventForwarder_staging` or `bitcoin_api_auxiliaryEmailCaseEventForwarder`.
-Leave the `
-Include original headers` checkbox unchecked.
+Leave the "Include original headers" checkbox unchecked.
 Press "Save Config" after.

 In your API's .env file, your `EXCHANGE_MANAGEMENT_EMAIL` environment variable must be set to your verified SES's email used to send emails for your exchange.